ScieNFT/contracts/README.md

 To report coverage, use `yarn run coverage`.

-## Setting up the .env file to run tests
+## Setting up the .env file to mine SCI tokens

 You must supply the private key for the account you want to use with the mining scripts.
 If you copied the `env.example` file you can edit the value for `USER_WALLET_MNEMONIC` to your preferred